loystonpais/nixconfig/README.md

 # Welcome to my nixconfig

 This is a config for those who want things to work.
 No fancy customizations or other shenanigans are encourged.
-</br> NOTE: It uses KDE Plasma 6 and has configs revolving around this desktop environment.
+<br/> NOTE: It uses KDE Plasma 6 and has configs revolving around this desktop environment.

+<br/> <br/> It is also recommended that you read settings.nix file

 # How to run